Philanthropy & Tikkun Olam

 The story landed because it exposed a wider system

 That is why the piece still reads cleanly years later.
-It is not really about hero worship.
-It is about the moral clarity of deciding that a petty administrative barrier should not fall on children.
+The strongest lesson is the moral clarity of deciding that a petty administrative barrier should not fall on children.

 The policy environment changed, but the underlying point did not